The evolving icon

 Since its introduction in 1974, the Golf has been described as a phenomenon.
-Now in its 8th generation, this style icon defies all automotive and social class distinctions.
+Now in its 8th generation, the old VW Golf is still a style icon that defies all automotive and social class distinctions.
 No other car in this price segment has even come close to reaching as large a cross-section of people.
 A testament to its popularity, approximately every 40 seconds, a person somewhere in the world decides to buy a new Golf.

 Creating an icon

 When it was announced that the iconic Beetle would be replaced, few could have expected its successor to make the impact that it did.